Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Simulation results

-When the data had a strong clustering structure, NICc exhibited higher accuracy than AIC and BIC in selecting the optimal predictive model size as determined by looDeviance.
-As shown in Figure \ref{fig_model_select_strong}, regardless of whether the optimal model was selected at the minimum or at a 1SE lower than a criterion's minimum, the error in model size chosen by NICc was closer to zero compared to AIC and BIC.
-AIC had the largest error in model size selection (Panel A).
-As illustrated in the iteration examples (Panel B), for clustered data, NICc imposed heavier penalties on larger models that overfit the clustered data compared to AIC and BIC.
-NICc aligned better with the increase in looDeviance at larger model sizes, whereas AIC and BIC tended to remain flat or continue decreasing.
-This indicates NICc prevented overfitting more effectively than AIC and BIC.

-When data had strong clustering structure, NICc demonstrated better model specification accuracy compared to AIC and BIC.
-As shown in Figure \ref{fig_model_misspecification}, the Jaccard index between the set of variables in the optimal model selected by NICc and the set of variables in the optimal model selected by looDeviance was closer to 1 compared to AIC and BIC.
-This indicates that NICc selected variables more aligned with those chosen by looDeviance, while variables selected by AIC and BIC were more likely to be misspecified.
+When data exhibited relatively strong clustering, NICc had higher accuracy in selecting the optimal predictive model size, compared to AIC and BIC.
+As shown in Figure \ref{fig_model_select_strong} Panel A, for both the optimal model and at a 1SE lower than a criterion's minimum, the NICc had near 0 error, also lower compared with the other criteria.
+As illustrated in the iteration examples in Panel B, NICc imposed stronger penalties on over-parameterized models compared to the AIC and BIC.
+Therefore, the NICc aligned with the increase in looDeviance at larger model sizes, whereas AIC and BIC tended to remain flat or continue decreasing, indicating that the NICc prevented overfitting more effectively than the AIC and BIC.
+Additionally, the NICc demonstrated better variable selection accuracy compared to AIC and BIC.
+As shown in Figure \ref{fig_model_misspecification}: the Jaccard index between the optimal model selected by NICc and the optimal model selected by looDeviance was closer to 1 than the other criteria.
+When the clustering was weak or moderate, as shown in Figure \ref{fig_model_select_not_strong}, the model size selection accuracy and variable specification accuracy of NICc remained the highest amongst all criteria.
+The AIC outperformed the BIC under weaker clustering conditions and exhibited similar accuracy as NICc.